WuphonsReach/rimworld-notes/plays/BaidaTribe2025/Baida-5521.md

 We tame a breeding pair of muffalo on the 10th.
 We'll limit it to one male and one female adult for now.

+## Dec-5526

+Replacing wooden wall segments with granite wall segments has begun in earnest.
+Starting with the outer walls, then working our way inward.

+Volcanic winter continues, raw food supplies are low but prepared meals are at 40+ days.

+Old Advent: Unimpressive.

+# 5527

+## Apr-5527

+A weird flesh golem servant named Crossley (F, 15) approaches.
+Piloted by Jenna.
+Has the everliving trait, wimp, animal friend.
+Pretty much only good at shooting and animals.

+Volcanic winter ends on the 2nd.

+Menxo reaches age 3.

+The greenhouses warm up enough for plant sowing on the 2nd.

+During the surgical inspection, Jenna hops out.
+She's a female nisse, age 56.
+Ugly.
+Similar skill set to Crossley.
+We'll put her back into Crossley as the pilot.

+Mink reaches age 13.
+Now we cn start training up his Protector psycast abilities.
+He picks up the fast-walker trait to go with go-getter and iron stomach.
+A burning passion for crafting to go with the burning passion for medical and melee.
+Regular passions for plants and construction.
+I was really hoping for any interest in social to go with that go-getter trait, but no luck.

+Micha reaches age 10.
+She picks up the hale trait to go with her healthy routines trait.
+Going to spread her skills thinly instead of having any burning passions.
+She now picks up intellectual, cooking and crafting.
+She already had social and medical passions.

+Crossley (and Jenna) departs without incident on the 12th.

+## Jul-5527

+Main barracks is configured with 4 medical beds, 33 single beds, 8 cribs, and 8 double-beds.
+That's enough for 49 adults.

+Black reaches age 13.
+He picks up the sniper trait and a burning passion for shooting.
+We'll give him a burning passion for animals and a normal passion in social.
+He already has a burning passion for plants.

+Ame and Red are finally lovers.
+She gets pregnant on the 14th.

+Spiritist Fair: Unforgettable

+## Sep-5527

+Lime and Mink have a social fight.

+An age 9 male highmate named Oksanen has shown up.
+Burning passion for social but not much else.
+Incapable of violence and has the persecution complex trait.

+Gray is at level 8 animal handling with Black and Purple at 7.
+We can try to start taming the muskox on the map for muskox wool and meat.

+Ame and Red are now engaged for marriage.

+## Dec-5527

+Oksanen reaches age 10 and only gets to pick a trait.
+He picks up tycoon for +4 social and crafting, plus trade price improvements.

+Poor Oksanen catches the flu and then Aqua cuts off his head while trying to remove the cochlear implant.
+Then Orange gives a lackluster speech at the memorial service.

+Ulfmeb picks up the animal lover trait and will no longer butcher animals.

+Ame enters labor on the 4th.
+A healthy baby girl named Za.
+Za picks up traits like the jotun frame, gigantism, natural armor, strong stomach, ever fertile.
+But also some downsides like slow runner, unhappy, hyper-aggressive.
+Za is also too large for the crib and has to sleep in a bed.

+Micha reaches age 13.
+She picks up the powerful 'clever' trait.
+Then burning passions for social, intellectual and crafting.

+Old Advent: Beautiful

+# 5528

+## Apr-5528

+We now have a breeding pair of muskox.

+Menxo reaches age 7.
+She picks up the brave trait.
+Passions for medical and shooting.

+Red and Ame tie the knot on the 2nd.

+Aqua (F, 18) and Kubik (M, 19) are now lovers.

+## Jul-5528

+Toxic fallout starts on the 5th.

+Aqua and Ame both get pregnant on the first night of the toxic fallout.

+Toxic fallout ends on the 15th.

+Spiritist Fair: Unforgettable

+## Sep-5528

+Za reaches age 3.

+Aqua and Kubik might be on the outs.
+Kubik rejected Aqua's marriage proposal.

+Aqua enters labor on the 12th.
+Ame shouldn't be too far behind.
+Aqua gives birth to a healthy baby girl named Lemi.
+Ame gives birth to a healthy baby boy named Yan.

+The war merchant has two slaves to sell.

+- Ashir (F, 49, stoneborn): Burning passions for cooking and art.
+Psychically deaf and tranquil.
+Incapable of violence.
+- Caroline (F, 20, baseliner): Burning passion for social.
+Super-immune and nimble, but a coward.
+Incapable of dumb labor.
+Has passions for crafting and artistic.

+I'm not sure what went down with the visitors from Doasentia Pact, but three of them were down and bleeding in the trading area.
+We'll rescue them, patch them up, and send them on their way.

+There's a batch of food poisoning goind around.

+Setting up the first layer of outer walls.
+These will be enclosed with skylights to heat them up and let visitors get on/off the map without frostbite.
+At least, during the daytime.
+Plus they'll be able to travel faster instead of wading through thick snow.

+## Dec-5528

+Menxo reaches age 10.
+She picks up burning passions for shooting and medical.
+She picks up the lovesick trait and passions for social and intellectual.

+Picked up a male radyak from the bulk goods trader of Alliance of Gamoor (AoG).
+Bulk traders are a chance to get rid of tons of materials and items to reduce our wealth.

+Kubik proposes marriage to Aqua, who turns him down.
+Tit for tat perhaps?
+They have now broken up.

+Ashir has developed asthma.
+We can remove one lung at a time and regrow it with our psychic powers.

+Old Advent: Unimpressive

+# 5529

+## Apr-5529

+Picked up a breeding pair of yaks from the shaman merchant.

+Ashir (F, 49, stoneborn) and Dobie (F, 57, baseliner) are now lovers.

+Velasquez is pregnant.

+## Jul-5529

+Lemi reaches age 3.

+Another volcanic winter starts on the 13th.
+Good timing as it's the end of growing season anyway.

+Spiritist Fair: Fun

+Then a mech cluster lands to the southeast area.

+## Sep-5529

+Za reaches age 7.
+She picks up the allegiant trait along with passions for shooting and animals.

+Velasquez goes into labor on the 5th.
+She gives birth to a healthy baby boy named Mok.

+Menxo reaches age 13.
+She picks up the kind trait and burning passions for social and intellectual.
+Minor interest in cooking and construction.

+Yan reaches age 3.

+Space battle, we rescue:

+- Barabanow (M, 42, baseliner): A wild child with tough, psychically dull, burning melee and plant passions and the natural meditation focus.
+- Zahra (F, 46, genie): Burning passions for medical.
+Normal passions for crafting and intellectual.
+Has persecution complex and undergrounder traits.
+Incapable of violence.

+Volcanic winter ends on the 14th.

+## Dec-5529

+Cultists show up on the 5th and try to skip abduct Gale.
+The were able to complete the summons but we were on top of them to stop them from getting away.

+Ame is pregnant.
+The baby is possibly inheriting the deathless gene.
+I think that's the Better Gene Inheritance mod allowing the baby to inherite archite genes.

+Caroline (F, 21) and Aqua (F, 20) are now lovers.